 Welcome the Holidays With Healthy Fir

 Along with amazing memories, the holiday season brings certain scents.
-Whether it’s the tangerines or candied almonds placed in your stocking by elderly relatives, the scent of gingerbread baking, or the tangy sweetness of cranberry sauce simmering on the stove, Christmas conjures aromas that have a powerful connection to our past.
+Whether it’s the tangerines or candied almonds placed in your stocking by elderly relatives, the scent of gingerbread baking, or the tangy sweetness of cranberry sauce simmering on the stove, Christmastime conjures aromas that have a powerful connection to our past.

 Every month, at SaltZ&Co, we strive to focus on new and better products.
 This is our second Christmas!
-Last year we wrote about cedarwood essential oil and its benefits; this year, we’re all about the pine, and while spruce and white pine do come into it, our primary essential oil is Fir Needle.
-This year, we’re using Fir Needle in bath bombs, hand sanitizer, soap, and bath salts, and it’s just absolutely the most festive smell I can personally think of.
+Last year we wrote about cedarwood essential oil and its benefits; this year, we’re all about the pine, and while spruce and pine do come into it, our primary essential oil is Fir Needle.
+This year, we’re using Fir Needle in bath bombs, hand cleanser, soap, and bath salts, and it’s just absolutely the most festive smell I can personally think of.
 It’s also one of the reasons why our annual family tradition involves holding off on putting up the tree until mid-December – because it’s a real tree, with real sap and real needles, and I want it to be fresh and green for Christmas Day and all the way to the Epiphany date of January 6th.

 Benefits of Fir Needle Essential Oil

-Just as a disclaimer, the vast majority of essential oil features, benefits and health claims are anecdotal (ie. Not proven by science).
+Just as a disclaimer, the vast majority of essential oil benefits and health claims are anecdotal (ie. Not proven by The Science).
 Still, any substance that has been used for thousands of years as medicine will eventually have its day (ahem, cannabis, whoops, did I just say that out loud?)
 I am certainly a big believer in essential oils.
 But the disclaimer I will give is, our bath products are mostly wash-off products that do not contain oils in high enough concentrations to be a substitute for regular medicine.
-When treating any kind of medical condition, please seek the advice of a doctor…and simply enjoy Fir Needle essential oil for the sheer pleasure it brings – its health benefits being just a bonus.
+When treating any kind of medical condition, please seek the advice of a doctor…and simply enjoy Fir Needle essential oil for the sheer pleasure it brings – any health benefits being just a bonus.

 Fir needle essential oil, which as the name implies is distilled from the needles as opposed to the bark or branches, is said to: